firehoseio/firehose/README.md

 2. Set up `config/deploy.rb` to your liking.
 You can follow most directions for using Capistrano and Foreman to deploy Rack apps, such as https://gist.github.com/1027117

 3. Set up `config/rainbows.rb` (if you are using Rainbows!).
-The gem includes an example to get you started.
+The gem includes example configurations scripts to get you started.
+There's also an example at https://gist.github.com/bradgessler/f2416efdbb1771e983b3.